Farama-Foundation/PettingZoo/docs/magent/adversarial_pursuit.md

 #### Observation space

 The observation space is a 10x10 map for pursuers and a 9x9 map for the pursued.
-The contain the following channels, which are (in order):
+They contain the following channels, which are (in order):

 name | number of channels
 --- | ---